trehansiddharth/Rocket.io/README.md

-snapcode
+Rocket.io
 ========

 A collaborative, web-based code editor with local build capabilities

-Snapcode requires Node.js to be installed first.
+Rocket.io requires Node.js to be installed first.

 To deploy, run the following commands in the root directory of the project: